aish8la/Website-Template/README.md

 # **Webpack Template Repository**

 This repository is designed to be used as a **template for Webpack projects**.
-It includes a minimal Webpack setup with **webpack-merge** for managing development and production configurations.
+It includes a minimal Webpack setup.
 To customize the setup, refer to the guide below on how to add **CSS, image, and HTML loaders** as needed for your project.

 ## **1. Install Required Loaders**